MisterIcing/PokemonSilverSaveEditor/README.md

 	- `0xd20e`: Y position %% inc down%%
 	- % Use to move player onto other character & move
 - Can be used to get onto magnet train w/o repairing
+	- % Enter on left side of train
 ## Inventory
 - Items
 	- `0xd5b7`: Total items